Manually Create Configuration Profiles (V3) for Prisma Access Agent

 identifier "com.paloaltonetworks.pang.networkextension" and anchor apple generic and certificate leaf[subject.OU] = PXPZ95SK77

-4. Create a Notifications payload to configure how Prisma Access Agent notifications are displayed on the end users' devices.
+4. Configure the Notifications tab to set up how Prisma Access Agent notifications are displayed on your end users' devices.

-5. Create a Privacy Preferences Policy Control payload to configure access settings for the Prisma Access Agent.
+5. Configure the Privacy Preferences Policy Control tab to specify access settings for Prisma Access Agent.
 This will provide Full Disk Access permissions for Prisma Access Agent processes.

 • Identifier = com.paloaltonetworks.pang.securityextension